Water Deer Interaction with Humans - Agricultural & Conservation Interests

 British bother?

-In common with all wild deer species in Britain, the water deer population appears both to be increasing and spreading, albeit more slowly than some other introduced species, and with this comes potential conflict with landowners.
-Water deer are known to feed on crops, including carrots, sweet potatoes, soybeans, bean sprouts and cereals (see: Food and feeding behaviour) although, again, the damage they cause seems less than that inflicted by other deer.
+In common with all wild deer species in Britain, the water deer population appears to be both increasing and spreading -- albeit more slowly than some other introduced species -- and with this comes potential conflict with landowners.
+Water deer are known to feed on crops, including carrots, sweet potatoes, soybeans, bean sprouts, and cereals (see: Food and feeding behaviour), though the damage they cause seems less than that inflicted by other deer at low to moderate densities.

-In his 2009 International Urban Ecology Review paper on this species in Britain, Cooke noted that water deer were feeding on the newly-sown farm grassland at Woodwalton Fen during the spring of 2009, and while this was of no consequence in the Great Fen conservation project, it could've been important had the intention been to graze the fields commercially with livestock.
-At the time, Cooke assessed the feeding impact of water deer on the reserve to be "intermediate stage", showing slight impact.
-The only indicator that provided any grounds for concern was the damage to the readily palatable comfrey (Symphytum officinale) during the autumn, 35% of sample plots showing evidence of grazing, and Cooke noted:
+In his 2009 International Urban Ecology Review paper on the species in Britain, Arnold Cooke noted that water deer were feeding on newly-sown farm grassland at Woodwalton Fen during the spring of 2009, and while this was of no consequence within the Great Fen conservation project, it could have been important had the intention been to graze the fields commercially with livestock.
+At the time, Cooke assessed the feeding impact of water deer on the reserve as "intermediate stage", showing slight impact.
+The only indicator that provided any grounds for concern was damage to the readily palatable comfrey (Symphytum officinale) during the autumn, with 35% of sample plots showing evidence of grazing, and Cooke noted:

 "Although grazing on comfrey itself is not an issue for the reserve's managers, it could indicate that nationally rarer, but locally common, species might potentially be at risk."

-While general browsing damage might be low, there are circumstances where water deer may have a more significant impact, such as impairing or preventing regrowth of sallow (Salix caprea) coppice.
-In 2010, for example, browsing was considered the reason three of 15 coppiced sallow plots in the north of the Woodwalton Fen reserve had unacceptably poor growth.
-Many more water deer than Reeves' muntjac (Muntiacus reevesi) were sighted in the area, suggesting they were causing most of the browsing damage here.
-In a related study on the reserve, while water deer all but ignored ivy bushes, they accounted for almost 61% of the browsing videos on young sallow coppice regrowth, muntjac in the remaining 39%.
+While general browsing damage might be low, there are circumstances where water deer may have a more significant impact, such as impairing or preventing the regrowth of sallow (Salix caprea) coppice.
+In 2010, browsing was considered the reason three of 15 coppiced sallow plots in the north of Woodwalton Fen had unacceptably poor growth.
+Many more water deer than Reeves' muntjac (Muntiacus reevesi) were sighted in the area, suggesting they were responsible for most of the damage.
+In a related study on the reserve, water deer accounted for almost 61% of browsing events recorded on young sallow coppice regrowth, with muntjac accounting for the remaining 39% – while both species all but ignored ivy.

-In the spring of 2014, Arnold Cooke undertook a small trial to test whether impact on regrowth might still be occurring at the fen.
-A small patch of sallow was selected in an area with a high density of water deer and, in May, leafing stems of sallow were cut in a patch a few metres across.
-Stems were cut at about 40 cm (16 inches) above ground, surrounding vegetation cut and flattened, and remote cameras installed.
-The trailcam footage during June and July suggested water deer were more active in the area than muntjac and were responsible for 92% of the browsing.
-The level of browsing was judged to be unacceptable, with no regrowth above a metre (3.3 ft.), and while several water deer were identified in the videos, a buck with a distinctive broken tusk was responsible for most of it (i.e., 74%), indicating some may be "problem" individuals for sallow regrowth.
-In his 2012 report to Nature of Cambridgeshire, Cooke described how the deer's grazing in the reserve altered the vegetation structure:
+In the spring of 2014, Cooke undertook a small trial to test whether impact on regrowth was still occurring at the fen.
+A patch of sallow was selected in an area with a high deer density, and in May, leafing stems were cut at around 40 cm (16 inches) above ground, surrounding vegetation was cut and flattened, and remote cameras installed.
+Trail camera footage during June and July suggested water deer were more active in the area than muntjac and were responsible for 92% of the browsing.
+The level of browsing was judged to be unacceptable -- no regrowth exceeded a metre (3.3 ft.) -- and while several water deer were identified, a buck with a distinctive broken tusk was responsible for 74% of the damage, suggesting that some individuals may become habitual "problem" animals for sallow regrowth.
+In his 2012 report to Nature of Cambridgeshire, Cooke described how browsing altered the vegetation structure:

 "The impact of the brief, but fairly frequent, episodes of browsing on the willow was often to create and maintain 'micro-lawns' of densely-packed new growth a few centimetres in height and perhaps 10 or more centimetres [4 in.] across.
 From a distance these resembled patches of moss.
 These fast growing young stems seemed very palatable to the deer."

-Outside of the reserve, deer were observed taking carrot (Daucus carota) and sugar beet (Beta vulgaris var. saccharifera) crops, both in the ground and in storage, particularly when forced onto farmland by flooding or snow, or in periods of high density.
-The damage was very limited, nonetheless, as the deer tended to focus on the green tops rather than the root, unless they'd been earthed over, and didn't aggregate.
-Water deer apparently also knocked ears off barley when running through the crops just prior to harvest, but Cooke reported that, overall, the farmer was unconcerned about the minimal losses in yield.
-Similarly, up until 1968, the 68-hectare (170 acre) farm at Whipsnade Zoo grew food for the collection, including barley, oats, wheat, potatoes, kale, and Russian comfrey (Symphytum x uplandicum).
-In their 1988 paper to the Journal of Zoology, Reinhold Hofmann and his colleagues note that, although water deer were recorded in the farm area throughout the crop-rearing period, no significant damage to crops was recorded.
-Writing in the Norfolk Bird and Mammal Report for 2000, David Nobbs, the then-warden at Wheatfen reserve in the Yare river valley just south of Norwich, described water deer as making "an attractive addition to the fauna of Wheatfen and cause little damage on the reserve".
+Similarly, up until 1968, the 68-hectare (170-acre) farm at Whipsnade Zoo grew food for the collection, including barley, oats, wheat, potatoes, kale, and Russian comfrey (Symphytum × uplandicum).
+In their 1988 paper in the Journal of Zoology, Reinhold Hofmann and colleagues noted that, although water deer were recorded in the farm area throughout the crop-rearing period, no significant damage was recorded.
+Writing in the Norfolk Bird and Mammal Report for 2000, David Nobbs, then warden at Wheatfen reserve in the Yare Valley just south of Norwich, considered that water deer made "an attractive addition to the fauna of Wheatfen and cause little damage on the reserve".

 "We have seen significant populations of [water deer] developing in East England over the last 10 years, based on the fact that there was thought to be little impacts from them.
 Having met a few owners in the Norfolk Broads recently we are seeing subtle changes in composition of floral interests in grazing marshes, and also impacts to reed beds, attributed to [water deer] and red deer, often difficult to tell the differing impacts apart in reed beds.
 Reed cutters are reporting significantly less growth on reeds than a few years ago, this has coincided with the increases in both [water deer] and red deer."